Xi Jinping's visit to Tibet arouses the curiosity of foreign diplomats and experts | ExBulletin

 Xi Jinping’s visit to Tibet arouses the curiosity of foreign diplomats and experts

-Lhasa [Tibet] August 8 (ANI): Xi Jinping’s recent visit to Tibet has aroused the curiosity of foreign diplomats and experts about what the possible agenda for the president’s visit to the region might be.
+Xi Jinping’s recent visit to Tibet has aroused the curiosity of diplomats and foreign experts as to what the possible agenda for the president’s visit to the region might be.

 This is the first time in the past 30 years that a Chinese president has visited the region.
 The visit also underscored Beijing’s concerns over growing instability in Tibet against the backdrop of growing international support for the Tibetan people’s struggle against China’s forced occupation, IFFRAS reported.